marmotlab/ARiADNE-ROS-Planner/README.md

 ## Usage
 ### 1. Prerequisites
-We tested this planner on Ubuntu 18.04 ROS [Melodic](https://wiki.ros.org/melodic/Installation) and Ubuntu 20.04 ROS [Noetic](http://wiki.ros.org/noetic/Installation).
+We tested this planner on Ubuntu 22.04 ROS [Humble](https://wiki.ros.org/humble/Installation).
 In particular, our planner relies on [Octomap](https://octomap.github.io/) to transfer pointcloud to occupancy grid map:
 ```
-sudo apt-get install ros-noetic-octomap
+sudo apt-get install ros-humble-octomap-server
 ```
 We recommend to use [conda](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html#) for package management.
-Our planner is coded in Python and based on [Pytorch](https://pytorch.org/get-started/locally/).
-Other than Pytorch, please install following packages by:
+It is not very easy to use conda with ROS2 but somehow we make it work (will be easier to use the system Python though):
 ```
+conda create -n ros2-torch python=3.10.12
+conda activate ros2-torch
+pip install torch torchvision --index-url https://download.pytorch.org/whl/cpu
-pip install scikit-image matplotlib
+pip install scikit-image
+pip install rospkg
+pip install -U colcon-common-extensions
 ```
-We tested our planner in various version of these packages so you can just install the latest one.
-Then you can download this repo and compile it.
+Then you can download this repo and compile it in the conda environment.
 ```
 git clone https://github.com/marmotlab/ARiADNE-ROS-Planner.git
 cd ARiADNE-ROS-Planner
-catkin_make
+python -m colcon build
 ```
 **Note:** We only use CPU to do the network inference, so you do not need a GPU.